A Guide to PAYE for Employees

 This is known as PAYE or Pay As You Earn.

 PAYE ensures that the yearly amount of tax that you have to pay is collected evenly throughout the year on each payday.

 How does your employer know how much tax to collect?

 At the start of each year, Revenue sends your employer a notice that gives the necessary details needed to work out your correct tax.
 This notice includes any changes to tax that were made in the most recent Budget.

 The details in the notice are based on the information about your personal circumstances that you gave to Revenue.
-When there is a change in your personal circumstances that affects the tax you pay; for example, if you get married, you need to tell Revenue.
+When there is a change in your personal circumstances that affects the tax you pay, you need to tell Revenue.
 Revenue will then send your employer a new notice to calculate the new amount of tax you should be paying.
 A separate more detailed notice is sent to you.